 3) Finally, when speaking about a language in the “group” sense, “dialect” is sometimes used synonymously with “variety”, such as in the case of Mandarin and Cantonese.
 Linguists generally avoid this usage when speaking about varieties that are not mutually intelligible or differ from one another to such an extent that the status of a true dialect is questionable, but there are still cases where this is the most common way to refer to mutually unintelligible varieties.

-For example, Germanic languages spoken in the south of Germany (such as Bavarian and Swabian), even though they are not mutually intelligible with Standard German, are usually called “German dialects”, even by linguists.
+For example, Germanic languages spoken in the south of Germany and Switzerland are usually called “German dialects”, even by linguists, even though they are not mutually intelligible with Standard German.

 Are dialects languages?